Parent Loan Undergraduate Student (PLUS) Loan Information

 What’s the interest rate?

-The interest rate for Direct PLUS loans is determined on July 1 of each year.
-For 2012-2013, the rate for PLUS Loans is a fixed rate of 7.9%.
+The interest rate for Direct PLUS Loans is a fixed rate of 6.41%.
 Interest is charged on a PLUS Loan from the date of the first disbursement until the loan is paid in full.
+Rates are subject to change.
+You can obtain current interest information at: Federal Student Aid.

 Other than interest, is there a charge to get a PLUS Loan?

-Your parents will pay a fee of up to 4 percent of the loan, deducted proportionately each time a loan disbursement is made.
+Your parents will pay a fee of 4.288% loan origination fee on all Direct PLUS Loans first disbursed on or after Dec.
+1, 2013.
+The fee will be proportionately deducted from each loan disbursement.
+Loans first disbursed prior to Dec.
+1, 2013, have different loan fees.
 This entire fee goes to the government to help reduce the cost of the loans.
 Also, your parents may be charged collection costs and late fees if they don’t make their loan payments when scheduled.

 When do my parents begin repaying the loan?